 A benefit performance of the play at the Hammerstein Ballroom in New York in 1998 raised $250,000, according to V-Day.
 The money was used to establish V-Day on Valentine’s Day.
 V-Day allows groups around the world to perform VagMo and other feminist productions every February to raise money for projects that combat violence and abuse against women.

 On BU’s campus, VagMo has become a yearly tradition.
 This year, it also became a campus organization called Vagmo+.
 The group organizes two productions in the spring, VagMo and Yoni Ki Baat, as well as events in the fall.
+For all women out there who value their health, it might be advisable to learn important topics such as “What is Uterine Fibroid Embolization?“.

 “We felt like our presence on campus was really prevalent in the spring, but in the fall we were inactive because we were just productions, not a club,” says Giampietro on their decision to start Vagmo+.